blukatdevelopment/UnchainedWorldsOld/core_edition/classes/warrior.md

 ## Warrior Maneuvers

+### Parry
+As a reaction when targeted with a melee attack, you may expend a stamina die and attempt to block the attack with a melee weapon you are wielding.
+When you do, roll the stamina die and add it to your AC for this attack.

+### Rage Strike
+As part of making a melee attack, you may consume a stamina die, roll it, and add it to the attack roll.

 ### Frenzy
 As a reaction when you take damage during combat, you may enter a frenzy.
 In a frenzy you are resistant to slashing, bludgeoning, and piercing damage.
 You also have advantage on athletics and strength saving throws while in a frenzy.
 Your frenzy ends after one minute, or when you begin your turn without taking damage or making an attack in the previous round of combat.
-When your frenzy ends, you lose one stamina dice to exhaustion.
+When your frenzy ends, you lose one stamina die to exhaustion.

 ### Stagger Block
 As a reaction when a melee weapon attack misses you by 2 or less, you can block the attack with brute force and stagger the attacker.
 The attacker must succeed a strength saving throw with a DC equal to your passive strength.
 On a failure, they are staggered, and the next attack against them has advantage until the start of their next turn.